zucchinicheesecake/JulesChallange/README.md

 ## Final Note

 This challenge tests your ability to create real, innovative blockchain technology.
-The result should be a genuinely new cryptocurrency that could theoretically be deployed to mainnet.
-Focus on security, innovation, and proper implementation.
+The result should be a genuinely new cryptocurrency that could theoretically be deployed to mainnet. **All core and infrastructure code must be written in Rust.** Focus on securi[...]

 Good luck, Jules!
 Create something revolutionary!